Get an Incorporation Certificate in India

 Step 2: Obtaining DSC or Digital Signature Certificate

-If the person who is starting the business already has a digital signature, then you can just check the validity of DSC as the validity of the DSC is either one or two-years.
+If the person who is starting the business already has a digital signature, then you can just check the validity of the DSC as the validity of the DSC is either one or two years.

-Visit the officially portal of MCA http://www.mca.gov.in/mcafoportal/loadUserRegistration.do?link=loadUserRegistration, and create a new account.
-By creating a new account you can use this account for all further different transactions such as for online fee payment and you will be a registered business user.
-The process of creating a new account is very easy, simple and no fee charged.
+Visit the official portal of MCA http://www.mca.gov.in/mcafoportal/loadUserRegistration.do?link=loadUserRegistration, and create a new account.
+By creating a new account you can use this account for all further different transactions such as for online fee payments and you will be a registered business user.
+The process of creating a new account is very easy, and simple and no fee is charged.

-This is the final and important step in the process of the registration process and it includes entering the company name, office location and address, information about directors of the company, manager and secretary.
+This is the final and important step in the process of registration and it includes entering the company name, office location, and address, as information about the directors of the company, manager, and secretary.
 Besides, additional details for the distribution of company shares if required.